Ezee1015/zoomme/README.md

 ./zoomme -p ./path/to/folder
 ```

-> By default, ZoomMe saves it to the `Pictures` folder
+> By default, ZoomMe saves it to the `Desktop` folder

 </p></details>
 <!-- End 3 -->